hanzoai/hanzo.js/README.md

 ## Server API
-You have pretty much complete access to Crowdstart from your own server with a secret key.
+You have pretty much complete access to Hanzo from your own server with a secret key.
 Never share your secret key.
 All usages explained below are **specifically** for a Node.js server.